joeggg/bluebot/README.md

 The system you install to must have Go installed as well as `libopus-dev`.

 ### Systemd
-Either run `scripts/install.sh` for a local install or `scripts/deploy.sh` and pass the ssh target in as the main argument e.g. `./scripts/deploy.sh joe@myserver`.
+Either run `sudo scripts/install.sh` for a local install or `scripts/deploy.sh` and pass the ssh target in as the main argument e.g. `./scripts/deploy.sh joe@myserver`.
-Ensure you have a directory called `/opt/bluebot` on the target and you have permission to scp files into it if it's remote.
+Ensure you have sudo access over ssh, otherwise manually move the files across and run the install script.
+The install script creates a user for Bluebot, builds and copies the executable and data/config files their correct install locations, makes a log file at `/var/log/bluebot/logfile.log`, and installs as a systemd service.

-You will need to add your own discord token to the file `/etc/bluebot/token.txt` and a Google YouTube API key file `/etc/bluebot/google_token.json` after deploying (service start will fail, restart after adding token)
+You will need to add your own discord token to the file `/etc/bluebot/token.txt` and a Google YouTube API key file `/etc/bluebot/google_token.json`.
+If done after deploying you must restart the service.

 ### Local test
 Run `scripts/install.sh test` in a shell in the repo folder.
-The necessary folders will be created and the executable built.
+The necessary folders will be created and the executable built locally within the repo.
 Then just run `./run.sh` to start the bot.

 As with the systemd install, you must have the 2 required tokens at `./token/token.txt` and `./token/google_token.json`.

 ## Image Commands

 Bluebot allows for loading custom commands for generating memes.
 Each command will take an image and paste text you provide onto the image.
 In a file `data/images.json` you specify the command name, filename and (x, y) pixel coordinates of location of the text (the text is centred on the pixel).
+The files should be placed in `data/images/*.png`

 JSON file format:
 ```